delphix/dct-newrelic-integration/README.md

   * DCT_API_KEY
   * NEW_RELIC_INSERT_KEY
 * Clone this repository
+* Go inside the project directory - `cd dct-newrelic-integration`

+For Mac and Linux:
 * Run command `make env` (This will create the virtual environment)
 * Run command `make run` (This will run the script and push the data)

+For Windows:
+* Check that python 3 is installed
+* Create a virtual environment running `python -m venv venv`
+* Activate the virtual environment by running `venv\Scripts\activate`
+* Install the dependencies by running `pip install -r requirements.txt`
+* Set Python path by - `set PYTHONPATH=.`
+* Run the script using `python src\main.py`

 On execution, this script will extract data from all the registered Delphix Engines for the following metrics: